Skip to main content

 ModuleCommandsAuthDescription

-trade spot18YesLimit, market, stop, bulk orders; cancel, modify, kill-switch
+spot14YesLimit, market, stop orders; cancel, modify, kill-switch

-trade collateral22YesMargin: leverage, positions, OCO, OTO, conditional orders
+collateral16YesMargin: leverage, positions, OCO, conditional orders

-trade convert3YesEstimate and execute asset conversions
+convert3YesEstimate and execute asset conversions

 Examples